Ambrose Agius: Early life

 Agius was baptized as Tancredi Alfred Agius at Saint Catherine's Cathedral in Alexandria on 5 November 1856.
 He returned with his family to Malta during his early years.
-Agius attended the college operated by the monks of Abbey of Saint Augustine in Ramsgate Kent, England, where he was an outstanding student.
-After he had completed his studies in 1872, he felt called to join the monastic community of the abbey.
-At his first profession of monastic vows, he was given the religious name of Ambrose.
+Agius attended the college operated by the monks of the Abbey of Saint Augustine in Ramsgate, Kent, England, where he was an outstanding student.
+After completing his studies in 1872, he felt called to join the abbey's monastic community.
+At his first profession of monastic vows, he was given the religious name Ambrose.
 On 12 October 1873, he professed his perpetual vows and was then sent by his abbot to Rome to complete his studies in philosophy and theology.

-Catholic Priesthood
+Catholic priesthood

 Agius crowned the image of Our Lady of La Naval de Manila.

-Agius was ordained into the Catholic priesthood on 16 October 1881, at Subiaco Abbey.
+Agius was ordained into the Catholic priesthood on 16 October 1881 at Subiaco Abbey.

-He became greatly immersed in Maltese culture as he traveled extensively in his early years.
+He became deeply immersed in Maltese culture as he traveled extensively during his early years.

-In May 1881, Agius was instructed by the Holy See to open the first Catholic monastery in Malta.
-In December 1881, Agius, along with a group of Benedictine monks settled in Nigret, Żurrieq.
-Under his supervision, a canonical religious community was begun, and a novitiate open to international candidates was set up.
-It was dedicated to the Immaculate Conception.
+In May 1881, Agius was instructed by the Holy See to open the first Benedictine monastery in Malta.
+In December 1881, Agius, along with a group of Benedictine monks, settled in Nigret, Żurrieq.
+Under his supervision, a canonical religious community was established and a novitiate open to international candidates was set up; it was dedicated to the Immaculate Conception.

-In 1884, the monastery was closed due to Italian-Maltese political turmoil, and Agius returned to Ramsgate to continue his religious mission.
-In 1893, he was appointed secretary to the Procurator of the Subiaco Congregation by Pope Leo XIII.
+In 1884, the monastery was closed due to Italian-Maltese political turmoil, and Agius returned to Ramsgate to continue his mission.
+In 1893, he was appointed secretary to the procurator of the Subiaco Congregation by Pope Leo XIII.